learn-co-curriculum/dsc-mle/README.md

 > $\theta = \frac{|H|}{|H|+ |T|}$

-So here, we have a Maximum Likelihood Function $\theta_MLE$ for any given sequence of coins.
+This is the Maximum Likelihood Function $\theta_MLE$ for any given sequence of coins.

 $$\theta_{MLE} = \frac{|H|}{|H|+ |T|}$$

-For our initial problem, where H = 6  and T = 4, we get MLE for theta as 6/10 = 0.6 , or , 60% chance of seeing a head for the 11th coin given the data from first 10 coin flips.
+For the initial problem, where H = 6  and T = 4, you get MLE for theta as 6/10 = 0.6 , or , 60% chance of seeing a head for the 11th coin given the data from first 10 coin flips.

-> This maximum is called the **MLE for theta** as it makes our observed sequence **most likely**.
+> This maximum is called the **MLE for theta** as it makes the observed sequence **most likely**.

 ## Limitations of MLE

 Consider a scenario where you get this sequence by total chance: [T,T,T,T,T].
-What would be the probability of seeing a head at 6th coin toss?
-According to our MLE formula, it would be zero.
-And this can serious hurt an analytical process as MLE heavily depends on past data to find the likelihood function.
-This tells us that finding MLE only a first step for Parameter Estimation.
+According to the derived MLE formula, the probability of seeing a head at 6th coin toss would be zero.
+This demonstrates how MLE heavily depends on past data to find the likelihood function.
+It also indicates that MLE is only a first step for Parameter Estimation.
 We shall come across more sophisticated approaches like Maximum Aposteriori Estimate (MAP) and Fully Bayesian Analysis.

-An example similar to above is described [Here](https://alexanderetz.com/2015/04/15/understanding-bayes-a-look-at-the-likelihood/) in context of Bayes theorem and great visual illustrations.

 ## Additional Resources
-Due to this section being heavy in maths and some new concepts like optimization, maximas and minimas, monotonicity and log functions etc. You are advised to go through following resources to see more example of MLE calculation and get a deep dive into necessary mathematics.
+This section was pretty math heavy and included many new concepts like optimization, maximas and minimas, monotonicity and log functions.
+With that, take some time to go through following resources to see more example of MLE calculation and get a deep dive into the underlying mathematical theory.

 * [Probability Concepts Explained: Maximum Likelihood Estimation](https://towardsdatascience.com/probability-concepts-explained-maximum-likelihood-estimation-c7b4342fdbb1) - Example for calculating MLE with normal distributions.
 * [IID Statistics: Independent and Identically Distributed ](https://www.statisticshowto.datasciencecentral.com/iid-statistics/)
 * [Monotonically Increasing and Decreasing function: An algebraic approach](https://opencurriculum.org/5512/monotonically-increasing-and-decreasing-functions-an-algebraic-approach/)
 * [Logarithm Functions](https://mathbitsnotebook.com/Algebra2/Exponential/EXLogFunctions.html)

-## Level Up - Optional

-* Take the value of theta calculated in this lesson and substitute this critical value in the second derivative to mathematically verify that it is indeed the maximum

 ## Summary

-In this lesson we saw how o develop an intuition around MLE as a popular estimation technique.
-We saw how we can use monotonicity principle of MAthematics to simplify complex probability calculations into simple arithmatic operations.
-We looked at a simple example of a coin toss for this intuition.
-NExt, we shall look at more parametric estimation techniques which are deemed necessary in machine learning.
+In this lesson, you began to develop an intuition surrounding MLE.
+You saw how to use the principle of monotonicity to simplify complex probability calculations into simple arithmetic operations.
+You also looked at a simple example of a coin toss for MLE.
+You're well on your way to conducting further complex statistical experiments using Bayesian techniques!